University Code of Conduct

-- Theft from or damage to University property and/or theft of or damage to the property of another while located on the property of the University.
-Knowingly receiving, retaining, or disposing of the lost or mislaid property of a member of the University community or of the University itself.
+- Theft from or damage to University property and/or theft of, or damage to the property of another while located on property of the University.
+Knowingly receiving, retaining or disposing of the lost or mislaid property of a member of the University community or of the University itself.

-- The unauthorized selling, purchasing, producing, or possession of any lethal weapons, explosives, fireworks, or incendiary devices.
+- The unauthorized selling, purchasing, producing, or possessing of any lethal weapons, explosives, fireworks, or incendiary devices.

-- Engaging in or inciting others to engage in conduct which interferes with or disrupts any University function, or which prevents or limits the free expression of the ideas of others, or which physically obstructs or threatens to obstruct or restrain other members of the University community or visitors.
+- Engaging in, or inciting others to engage in, conduct which interferes with or disrupts any University function, or which prevents or limits the free expression of ideas by others, or which physically obstructs or threatens to obstruct or restrain other members of the University community or visitors.

-- Failing to surrender the University Identification Card upon request of clearly identified University personnel (this includes campus security personnel) in the performance of their assigned duties.
-All members of the University community are required to have the University Identification Card in their possession while on campus.
+- Failing to surrender upon request by clearly identified University personnel (this includes campus security guards) in the performance of their assigned duties, the University identification card which all members of the University community are required to carry.

 - Failing to comply with the direction of clearly identified University personnel (this includes campus security guards) in the performance of their assigned duties.

-- Violation of the published University regulations, including, but not limited to, those regarding motor vehicles, residence halls, and the McGinley Center.
+- Violation of published University regulations including but not limited to those regarding motor vehicles, residence halls, and the McGinley Center.

 For more information